hariinfo/spark-assignment/README.md

 ### What delay type is most common at each airport?
 - Usage:

 The dataframe is filtered to create multiple dataframes based on the airline delay type.
 There are five different delay types:
 Carrier, Weather, NAS, Security and LateAircraft.
 Syntax to filter out the rows based on the delay type is as follows:
 NOTE:
 CarrierDelay will be replaced with appropriate delay column for the delay type.
-Also, we are inlcuding an additional condition to filter out records at the MSP airport only.
+Also, we are including an additional condition to filter out records at the MSP airport only.
 After filter, a groupBy by origin column and count action returns the number of records.
 We finally, return the top 1 record as we are only interested in comparing the top 1 delays.

 ```sql